TOMMY-FRANCO/RateSkillz/DAILY_AD_RESET_SETUP.md

 ## Security

-- Edge function requires `X-Reset-Secret` header for authentication
+- Edge function is public (no authentication required)
-- Default secret: `default-reset-secret-change-me` (change this!)
+- This is safe because:
+  - The operation is idempotent (running multiple times has same effect)
+  - Only resets ad viewing dates (no sensitive data exposed)
+  - All executions are logged to `admin_security_log` with timestamp
+  - No data is returned that could be exploited
-- Only the edge function can call `reset_daily_ad_views()`
+- Only the edge function (with service role) can call `reset_daily_ad_views()`
-- All resets are logged to `admin_security_log`

-## Changing the Reset Secret

-To use a custom secret:

-1. Set `DAILY_RESET_SECRET` environment variable in Supabase
-2. Update your cron service to use the new secret
-3. The edge function automatically uses the environment variable

 ## Troubleshooting

 ### Reset Didn't Run
-- Check cron service is active
+- Check cron service is active and configured for 00:00 GMT
-- Verify URL is correct
+- Verify URL is correct: `https://niurjxqttyaxmjrladrs.supabase.co/functions/v1/daily-ad-reset`
-- Confirm headers include `X-Reset-Secret`
+- Test manually with curl to confirm endpoint works
 - Check `admin_security_log` for error entries

 ### Users Still Can't Watch Ads